Definition of ride in English:

 ride something out

-- Come safely through a dangerous or difficult situation: the fleet had ridden out the stormMore example sentences
+- Come safely through something, especially a storm or a period of danger or difficulty: the fleet had ridden out the stormMore example sentences

 - So here I am, riding it out, having been nearly in tears twice today, once over an advert on the tube and once because of something someone said.